ioBroker/ioBroker.docs/docs/en/admin/objects.md

 New objects tab opens.

-* The top item must end with a period and a number (e.g. MyNamespace.0)
+* The top object must end with a period and a number (e.g. MyNamespace.0).

 The next levels can then be created there.